 Keyword Strategy

-When presenting a search results page to a user, Google takes into consideration the search intent behind the keywords used.
-Ranking higher for a specific search depends less on having the words in your content than fulfilling the searcher’s intent when using those keywords.
+When presenting a SERP, Google considers the search intent behind the keywords used.
+Ranking higher for a specific search depends less on simply having keywords and more on fulfilling the searcher’s intent when using those words.

 Content protected by a paywall tends to fulfill an informational intent.
 If a publisher is using a premium content or hard paywall approach, it is probably because they have specialized or exclusive content that would be difficult to get anywhere else.
 In this case, the intent they answer is probably more in-depth research than just informational.